Plans to reduce flood risk for passengers between Bristol and Exeter

 Station Road, Hele, will need to be closed for approximately 32 weeks for us to install the new structures.
 The proposed diversion route is approximately five miles long via Bradninch and runs via Station Road along West End Road, Fore Street, Cullompton Hill and the B3181.

 We plan to provide pedestrian access to the level crossing throughout the work via a temporary footbridge.
-We are working with the local bus service provider to ensure a suitable shuttle bus service is provided.
-Details of the timetable will be published well in advance.
+We are working with Stagecoach, the local bus service provider, to ensure a suitable bus service is provided.
+A draft timetable for the 1B service between Bradninch and Cullompton is available below to download.

 We have undertaken a preliminary ecological appraisal for the scheme.
 Further surveys would be required prior to starting work, if our planning application is successful.
 Various mitigation measures would also be required during construction.